basicallyinfinity/Shattered-Funkin-Source/README.md

+# Shattered Funkin

+Shattered Funkin is a mod for a 2014 semi-obscure game "Smash Hit" by Mediocre AB.
+(The Source code is just here for now until we decide to add a custom menu) This mod shows Smash Hit Bosses (the ones you see in Mayhem).

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.